 The three top-ranked players in the world are all near the cut line and will need to post solid second rounds to make the weekend.

-Hitting from Divots Is a Major Concern at Merion Golf Club
+Divots are a major concern at Merion Golf Club.

 Controlling a golf shot from an old divot is a major concern for all of the golfers this week at Merion Golf Club.